01 Aug 2025

 In case you’re wondering, GOOB was coined by entrepreneur and educator Steve Blank.

 Now that you know all about the supporting principles, let’s dive into the practical elements of how Lean UX works.
-The continuous product discovery loop that drives Lean UX is organized into three main stages: outcomes, assumptions, and the hypothesis statement; product design and building an MVP; and research and learning.
+The continuous product discovery loop that drives Lean UX is organized into three main stages: outcomes, assumptions, and the hypothesis statement; product design and building a minimum viable product (MVP); and research and learning.

 The first part of any UX process is defining the assumptions your team is starting with.
 Remember, assumptions are statements your team might make about a product without having the evidence to confirm them as fact.
 As you declare your assumptions, you need to determine whether they’re valid as quickly and cheaply as possible.
 In Lean UX environments, there are four common assumptions: